smyrman/django-jquery-widgets/README.rst

 buttons.
 Note that the current implementation is kind of buggy, and it does not work well in the django admin.

-*JQWScheckboxSelect*: Same as above, but for chekboxes - probably not hard to implement once *JQWRadioSelect* is complete.
+*JQWCheckboxSelect*: Same as above, but for chekboxes - probably not hard to implement once *JQWRadioSelect* is complete.

 *JQWAutocompleteSelectMultiple*: Not finished.